engmohamadsamer-netizen/ai-customer-support-agent/README.md

 ## Import the Workflow

-Import the following file into your n8n instance:
+Import the following workflow into your n8n instance:

 ```text
 workflows/customer-support-workflow.json